 Fundraiser

 Dominika graduated in Law from Masaryk University in Brno.
-During her studies she worked in law firms.
-She currently works as an assistant to the judge at the Supreme Administrative Court.
-At the same time, she is studying European Human Rights at ELTE University in Budapest.
-She is interested in the protection of children's rights and in the field of asylum law.
+She also obtained an LL.M degree in European Human Rights from ELTE University.
+During her studies, she worked in law firms where she specialized in family law and consumer protection.
+She currently works as a judge's assistant at the Supreme Administrative Court.
+She is interested in the protection of children's rights and asylum law.